 Qualified nutrition professionals will administer the school meal programs.
-As part of the ECS's responsibility to operate a food service program, we will provide continuing professional
+As part of the ECS's responsibility to operate a food service program, we will provide continuing professional development for all nutrition professionals in schools.
+Staff development programs should

 Sharing of Foods and Beverages